hamkerlab/Maith2022_ExplorationSTNGPe/README.md

 # Maith2022_ExplorationSTNGPe

 Source code of simulations and analyses from Maith, O., Baladron, J., Einhäuser, W., & Hamker, F. H. (2022).
 Human exploration behaviour in a novel reversal learning task explained by a basal ganglia model with adaptive STN-GPe connections.
-Submitted to *Nature Human Behaviour*.
+Submitted to *Nature Communications*.

 ## Authors: